During your next visit be sure to take in some of the following

 There is also a large photo collection, some military memorabilia, early business artifacts, agricultural machinery, and native, home, and school artifacts.

-Beautiful 9 hole course with a driving range located off 1st Street in Reston.
-Cart or pull cart rentals are available.
+Beautiful 9 hole course located off 1st Street in Reston.
+Cart rentals and pull cart rentals are available.

 After a round of golf, enjoy the relaxing atmosphere of the licensed clubhouse, where a menu is available.
 Catering is available at the clubhouse for special occasions.

-Located just east of Reston off #2 Highway on Rd 159W this self-guided nature trail winds for 1 km through riparian forest and bush and features rapids, beaver dams, towering elm, maple and ash trees, and a wooden bridge over Oxbow Lake.
+Located just east of Reston off #2 Highway on Rd 159W this self-guided nature trail winds for 1 km through riparian forest and bush and features rapids, beaver dams, towering elm, maple and ash trees, and a wooden bridge over the Pipestone Creek.

 Signs at each of the 12 "sites" outline the story of its heritage.